ssharma2712/Little-Bootstraps/README.md

 ```
 aggregator(path, tree_format, candiate_tree, s = NULL, r = NULL, output_tree = NULL)

 path           : a character vector that specifies the locations where all inferred trees are located.
 For example, inferred trees for little sample #1 should be stored in a directory named Subsample1 in the input directory.

 tree_format    :  a character vector that indicates the tree file format in the directory.
 Tree file format must be ‘.nwk’,  or ‘.treefile’

-candidate_tree : s an object of class "phylo" specifying the candidate tree.
+candidate_tree :  an object of class "phylo" specifying the candidate tree.
 The BCLs are placed on this candidate tree.

 s              :  a numeric value input that specifies the number of little samples that will be used.
 If s = NULL, inferred trees from all little samples in the input directory are used for computing BCLs.